-Hospice nurses make visits to patient’s homes to provide skilled nursing care.
+Hospice nurses make visits to patients’ homes, providing skilled nursing care.
 The frequency of these visits is determined by the patient, family, and nurse.
 The hospice nurse is specially trained in symptom management, which includes pain management.
-The nurse keeps in touch with the primary physician when a patient’s condition changes and/or if medication changes are needed.
+The nurse keeps in touch with the primary care physician when a patient’s condition changes and/or if medication changes are needed.
 The nurse is responsible for ordering medicine and guides the patient and family through stages of the disease.

-This team is specially trained to provide personal care to patients such as skin care, bathing, shampooing, shaving, and any personal grooming needs, as well as food preparation or light housekeeping.
+This team is specially trained to provide personal care to patients such as skin care, bathing, shampooing, shaving, or any personal grooming needs, as well as food preparation or light housekeeping.

 Emotional and Psychological Support

-KeystoneCare’s hospice interfaith chaplain provides support to patients and families with spiritual concerns.
+KeystoneCare’s hospice interfaith chaplain provides support to patients and families for spiritual support.
 The chaplain is trained to support any religious preference and coordinates with local clergy when that is the patient’s preference.

-Bereavement services are offered as part of hospice care for at least on year following the death of a loved one.
-Staff and volunteers support at the time of death, offer visits or calls following the death, and periodic contact as needed.
-Grieving is highly personal and a unique experience for every individual and KeystoneCare is here to provide bereavement support to individuals and families.
-There is no right or wrong way to grieve.
-There are, however, healthy ways to cope with the pain of losing a loved one.
-Grief that is expressed and experienced has great potential for healing and over time, can strengthen and enrich life.
+Bereavement services are offered as part of hospice care, for at least one year following the death of a loved one.
+Staff and volunteers provide support at the time of death, offer visits or calls following the death, and periodic contact as needed.
+Grieving is highly personal and a unique experience for every individual, and KeystoneCare is here to provide bereavement support to individuals and families.
+There is no “right or wrong way” to grieve.
+There are, however, healthy ways to cope or manage the pain of losing a loved one.
+Grief that is experienced and expressed has greater potential for healing, and over time, can strengthen and enrich life.

-KeystoneCare is dedicated to offering specialized support through groups and workshops, for anyone who is grieving the loss of a loved one.
-All programs are open to families of Keystone patients as well as to our local community.
-Our bereavement programs are offered free of charge.
+KeystoneCare is dedicated to offering specialized support for anyone who is grieving the loss of a loved one, through groups and workshops.
+Our Bereavement Programs are offered to families and the members of the community, free of charge.

 Pre-registration for groups and workshops is required.

 Our trained volunteers are dedicated to serving you, your loved one, and your family.
-They are a integral part of the hospice care team.
-Volunteers are skilled in active listening, and are sensitive to the needs of patient, caregiver, and family.
-Volunteers provide respite for the caregiver by visiting weekly at a prearranged time to suit the caregiver’s schedule, giving the caregiver the opportunity for that essential respite that everyone needs.
-Whether you want to go shopping, take a walk or have lunch with friends, you will rest easy and enjoy your break knowing the patient is in the company of a warm-hearted and specially trained Keystone Hospice volunteer.
-We are just a phone call away.
+They are an integral part of the Hospice Care Team.
+Volunteers are trained and skilled in active listening, and are sensitive to the needs of patient, caregiver, and families.
+Volunteers provide respite for the caregiver by visiting weekly at a prearranged time to suit the caregiver’s schedule, giving the caregiver the opportunity for that essential respite time.
+Shopping, walking in fresh air or lunch with friends; caregivers may enjoy a break with the comfort of knowing the patient is in the care and company of a warm-hearted and specially trained Keystone Hospice volunteer.
+Volunteers are just a phone call away, offering: